CNR-STIIMA-IRAS/cnr_param/README.md

       - s33
 ```

-In the case you load the autogenerated yaml file into a node, then you can easily access the value using the original keys:
+In the case you load the autogenerated YAML file into a node, then you can easily access the value using the original keys:

 ```cpp
 std::string what;